jianwu-github/angularjs-play2-postgresql/README.md

 ####3.
 AngularJS Front-end

-The Home Page of Demo App is rendered with Play2 Scala HTML Templates with AngularJS (UI-Router), it has a "CompanyPreviews" Page shown as below:
+The Home Page of Demo App is rendered with Play2 Scala HTML Templates with AngularJS (UI-Router), it has a "CompanyPreviews" Page, which will use AngularJS $http to make REST API Call (/companies) to fetch and display a list of companies using AngularJS ngTable:

 ![](about_app/previewcompanies.png?raw=true)